 We just purchased black Silestone counter tops and when we touch it or set a pan or plate on it it leaves a mark that you can still see even after wiping.
 What can we do to prevent this?

-Although, you may not be using the best cleaner, which may solve the issue.
+Although, you may not be using the best quartz countertop cleaner.
+A change here may solve the issue.